MohammedAldirawi/Natours--SASS/README.md

  # 2nd step
   - Write Header HTML tags.
-  - Clip path the background.
+  - Clip path in the background.
   - Animate Heading and button with CSS only.

  # 3rd step
   - Install Node Sass Package.
-  - Ignore Node_module, and package from being uploaded to git hub in .gitignore.
+  - Ignore Node_module, and package from being uploaded to Git Hub in .gitignore.
-  - Add nodemon to watch sass while saving.
+  - Add nodemon to watch Sass while saving.

  # 4th step
   - Create required sass folders and files